-The Prime Minister, Justin Trudeau, today announced the appointment of the Honourable Jocelyne Gagné, a judge of the Federal Court, as Associate Chief Justice of the Federal Court.
+The Prime Minister, Justin Trudeau, today announced the appointment of the Honourable Faye E. McWatt, a judge of the Superior Court of Justice of Ontario, as the new Associate Chief Justice of the Superior Court of Justice of Ontario.

 - Chief Justices and Associate Chief Justices in Canada are responsible for the leadership and administration of their courts.
 They also serve as members of the Canadian Judicial Council, which works to improve the quality of judicial service in the superior courts of Canada.

 - Chief Justices and Associate Chief Justices are appointed by the Governor General on the advice of Cabinet and the recommendation of the Prime Minister.

 - The Superior Court of Justice of Ontario has jurisdiction over criminal, civil, and family law cases, and is the largest superior trial court in Canada.